calebwoods/memorize_ephesians/README.md

 1. Run `npm run build`, which will compile all the necessary files in a `build` folder.

-2. Run `npm run deploy` to deploy to github pages [ephesians.calebwoods.com](http://ephesians.calebwoods.com).
+2. Run `npm run deploy:stagings` to deploy to github pages [ephesians.calebwoods.com](http://ephesians.calebwoods.com).

+3. `master` is automatically deployed to production [ephesians.vintagenc.com](http://ephesians.vintagenc.com) after a successful build.

 ## Features